 TK is a legislatively established and authorized program for children who are at least 4-year-old by August 31 and have been identified through a screening process to be in need of additional preparation to be successful kindergarten students in the following school year.
-OSPI will adopt permanent rules for the 2024-25 school year consistent with the criteria identified in RCW 28A.300.072.
+Chapter 392-425 WAC provides rules for TK consistent with the criteria identified in RCW 28A.300.072.
 Visit the OSPI TK webpage for updated rules and operating guidance.